songyy0415/epsilon/poincare/doc/tree.md

 There are three situations to distinguish:

-- If you want to test if your Tree's root is a node of a given type, say `Cos`, use the automatically defined `tree->isCos()` method.
+- If you want to test if your node is of a given type, say `Cos`, use the automatically defined `tree->isCos()` method.
+This is equivalent to `tree->type() == Type::Cos`.

 - If you want to test if the root belongs to a group of related types, there may be a range in types.h.
 For instance the range `Integer` gathers all node types that are used to represent integers and membership can be tested with `tree->isInteger()`.
 You may also test if a Type belongs to a range with `TypeBlock::IsInteger(type)`.

-- If you are more interested by the kind of mathematical object the tree represents as a whole, [Dimension analysis](../src/expression/dimension.h) is what you are looking for. `Dimension::Get(tree)` will tell you if your tree has a Scalar, Matrix, Unit, Point or Boolean dimension and `Dimension::ListLength(tree)` if it is a list of such objects.
+- If you are more interested in the kind of mathematical object the tree represents as a whole, [Dimension analysis](../src/expression/dimension.h) is what you are looking for. `Dimension::Get(tree)` will tell you if your tree has a Scalar, Matrix, Unit, Point or Boolean dimension and `Dimension::ListLength(tree)` if it is a list of such objects.

 ## How to walk through a Tree ?